Laboratory Certification is in the process of setting up an online payment system for fee payments. We hope to have this active in 2016.

 The NC WW/GW LC program strives to assist laboratories and laboratory analysts in improving the quality of the environmental data they produce and to help bring them into compliance with state and federal regulations.
 Look for training and outreach opportunities here.

-Subscribe to the DWQLabCert listserv to receive email updates of policies, regulations and resources pertaining to Wastewater/Groundwater Laboratory Certification by sending a blank email to DENR.DWQ.Lab_Certfirstname.lastname@example.org.
-If you have trouble subscribing, contact the Laboratory Section web administrator at email@example.com.
+Subscribe to the DWQLabCert listserv to receive email updates of policies, regulations and resources pertaining to Wastewater/Groundwater Laboratory Certification by sending a blank email to DENR.DWQ.Lab_Certemail@example.com.
+If you have trouble subscribing, contact the Laboratory Certification Branch web administrator at firstname.lastname@example.org.
 You may also visit the listserv archive.

-The North Carolina Wastewater/Groundwater Laboratory Certification (NC WW/GW LC) program is a vital component in the effort to ensure the quality of analytical data used for regulatory purposes by various programs within the Department of Environment and Natural Resources (DENR).
-These programs rely on the services of the NC WW/GW LC program to support a multitude of scientific, regulatory and administrative decisions.
+The North Carolina Wastewater/Groundwater Laboratory Certification (NC WW/GW LC) program is a branch of the Water Sciences Section, and serves as a vital component in the effort to ensure the quality of analytical data used for regulatory purposes by various programs within the Department of Environmental Quality (DEQ).
+Various Divisions within DEQ rely on the services of the NC WW/GW LC program to support a multitude of scientific, regulatory and administrative decisions.

-The program certifies more than 730 environmental laboratories in North Carolina and throughout the United States under the following categories:
+The program certifies approximately 700 environmental laboratories in North Carolina and throughout the United States under the following categories:

 Initial Application Procedures